 Nutritionally, the three sisters form a complete protein.
 Agriculturally, they support and protect each other.
 Spiritually, they teach that no one thrives alone.

 This stew brings the three sisters together in the pot as they grow together in the garden.
 The corn breaks down to thicken the broth.
-The beans provide substance.
-The squash adds sweetness and body.
+Beans furnish the foundations.
+Squash supplies sweetness and body.
 Together they create something none could create alone.

-3. Add the hominy, beans, and water.
+Add the hominy, beans, and water.
 Bring to a boil, then reduce heat.
+Cover the pot carefully.
 Simmer for 45 minutes until beans begin to soften.

 The Teaching

-This is food that teaches patience.
-Dried corn and beans cannot be rushed.
+This food demands deep attention.
+Dried corn and beans cannot be commanded.
 They soften in their own time.
 The nervous system learns this too: some nourishment comes slowly.
-Some healing takes generations.
-The sisters have been feeding people for thousands of years.
+Healing happens by generations.
+The sisters have been feeding families for thousands of years.

 Eating in Circle

 In many Indigenous traditions, food is served in circle.
 Elders eat first, or children do, depending on the teaching.
-The circle has no head, no hierarchy of seating.
-Everyone faces everyone.
-The food is at the centre, shared.
+The circle's structure produces a specific somatic effect: no hierarchy of seating, everyone facing everyone, the body's social engagement system activated by face-to-face proximity.
+The food is at the centre, shared : not claimed.

 Before eating, words are spoken.
-Not rote prayers learned from books but living gratitude that names what is actually present.
+Not rote prayers learned from books but living gratitude that names what is actually present : the specific foods, the specific land, the specific relationships that made this meal possible.
+This naming activates the parasympathetic system by completing the transition from doing to receiving, from taking to being given.

 A Shortened Form of Gratitude